-After having worked most of our working life in an age when humans ruled the office, and common daily use of computers where still in their infancy, it has been quite a challenge to start anew with not only a new career, but with new computer technology that seems to be advancing far quicker than we both are.
+After having worked most of our working life in an age when humans ruled the office, and common daily use of computers were still in their infancy, it was quite a challenge to start anew, not only a new career forming The PÜRE Collection, but also with new computer technology, that seemed to be advancing far quicker than we were!

-As for technological software programmes, online gaming and even social media platforms such as Instagram, TikTok, Pinterest and the list goes on and on with new ones added what appears to be overnight, these are a whole world unto themselves with their, language, social etiquettes and structures.
+As for technological software programmes, online gaming and even social media platforms such as Instagram, Twitter, TikTok, Pinterest… and the list goes on with new ones added, what appears to be overnight, these are a whole world unto themselves with their, language, social etiquettes and structures.

-Our office library consisted of rows of tomes, not chips.
+Our office library used to consist of rows of tomes, not chips.

 Having leapt head first into the 21st century, we have taken on board all this technology, embracing, (albeit grudgingly) what needs to be learnt and doing so with much yelling, screaming and at times hair pulling, however we are getting there and learning new things every day.

-Who would have known that Chaps are not necessarily my friends but Challenge-Handshake Authentication Protocol, WEP is not to be done with tissue in hand when frustrated but Wide-area network, DAM is not a word spouted in frustration, but Database activity monitoring.
+Who would have known that Chaps are not necessarily my friends, but Challenge-Handshake Authentication Protocol, WEP is not to be done with tissue in hand when frustrated or very happy, but Wide-area network, DAM is not a word spouted in frustration, but Database activity monitoring.

 We are no longer petrified of it, but slowly easing away from being afraid and accepting it as our friend.

-We are determined not to let technology beat us and it won’t.
+We are determined not to let technology beat us and it will not.

 Now when we are hear the phrase “we need more RAM”, we do not run in panic.